A characterization of constant $p$-mean curvature surfaces in the Heisenberg group $H_1$

 The standard contact bundle on $H_1$ is the subbundle $\xi$ of the tangent bundle $TH_1$ which is spanned by $\mathring{e}_1$ and $\mathring{e}_2$.
 It is also defined to be the kernel of the contact form

 The CR structure on $H_1$ is the endomorphism $J:\xi\to \xi$ defined by

-One can view $H_1$ as a pseudohermitian manifold with $(J,\Theta)$ as the standard pseudohermitian structure.
+One can view $H_1$ as a pseudo-hermitian manifold with $(J,\Theta)$ as the standard pseudo-hermitian structure.
 There is a natural associated connection $\nabla$ if we regard all these left invariant vector fields $\mathring{e}_1,\mathring{e}_2$ and $T$ as parallel vector fields.
-A natural associated metric on $H_{1}$ is the adapted metric $g_{\Theta}$, which is defined by $g_{\Theta}=d\Theta(\cdot,J\cdot)+\Theta^{2}$.
+A naturally associated metric on $H_{1}$ is the adapted metric $g_{\Theta}$, which is defined by $g_{\Theta}=d\Theta(\cdot,J\cdot)+\Theta^{2}$.
 It is equivalent to define the metric by regarding $\mathring{e}_1,\mathring{e}_2$ and $T$ as an orthonormal frame field.
 We sometimes use $<\cdot,\cdot>$ to denote the adapted metric.
 In this paper, we use the adapted metric to measure the lengths and angles of vectors, and so on.

-A pseudohermitian transformation (or a Heisenberg rigid motion) in $H_1$ is a diffeomorphism in $H_1$ which preserves the standard pseudohermitian structure $(J,\Theta)$.
-We let $PSH(1)$ be the group of Heisenberg rigid motions, that is, the group of all pseudohermitian transformations in $H_1$.
-For details of this group, we refer readers to \cite{CL}, which is the first published paper where the fundamental theorem in the Heisenberg groups has been studied.
+A pseudo-hermitian transformation (or a Heisenberg rigid motion) in $H_1$ is a diffeomorphism in $H_1$ which preserves the standard pseudo-hermitian structure $(J,\Theta)$.
+We let $PSH(1)$ be the group of Heisenberg rigid motions, that is, the group of all pseudo-hermitian transformations in $H_1$.
+For details of this group, we refer readers to \cite{CHMY12,CL}, in which the fundamental theorem in the Heisenberg groups has been studied.
 We say that two surfaces are congruent if they differ by an action of a Heisenberg rigid motion.